Rural Healthcare & Education Practicum in China

 - Gain hands-on experience in a qualitative research study

 - Earn KU internship credit

-- The OSA is offering a significant number of $2,500- $5,000 Freeman East Asia Internship Scholarships to participants in this program.
+- Study Abroad & Global Engagement is offering a significant number of $2,500- $5,000 Freeman East Asia Internship Scholarships to participants in this program.
 KU students who are US citizens or permanent residents are eligible to apply.

 This 6-week internship program offers KU undergraduate and graduate students the opportunity to provide project and field support to faculty and researchers working for NGOs, which design and evaluate projects aimed at improving health and education in rural China.